ADVANCED PROCEDURES

 Ideally the best approach for knowing WHERE the edges of the throttle plates are with respect to the first progression holes is to remove the carburetors from the intake manifolds and allow the throttle plates to close against the throttle bores.
 Then open the throttle plates using the throttle speed stop screws until the first progression holes are JUST beginning to become exposed by the edges of the throttle plates.
 Count the number of revolutions the throttle speed stop screws are turned to achieve this condition and record the information for use during tuning later on.
 Typically the throttle speed adjusting screws are 1/2 to 3/4 turns open when the throttle plates are in the optimum position.

 Reinstall the carburetors and perform the "Lean Best" idle mixture adjustment but use ONLY the idle air correction screws for achieving BOTH idle speed AND idle air flow parity between the cylinders.
+Do not re-adjust throttle speed stop screws.

 The idle air correction screws only pass air from one side of the throttle plate to the other to balance air flow at idling speed.
 This correction is required due to variations in throttle plate to throttle bore clearances and to variations in efficiency of the engine to draw air into the cylinders.